The humerus is the bone that forms the upper arm, and joins it to the shoulder and forearm.

 The important anatomical features of the proximal humerus are the head, anatomical neck, surgical neck, greater and lesser tubercles and intertubercular sulcus.
 A tubercle is a round nodule, and signifies an attachment site of a muscle or ligament.

-The head of the humerus projects medially and superiorly to articulate with the glenoid cavity of the scapula.
-The head is connected to the tubercles by the anatomical neck, which is short in width and nondescript.
+The head of the humerus is connected to the greater and lesser tubercles by the anatomical neck, which is short in width and nondescript.

 The greater tubercle is located laterally on the humerus.
-It has a anterior and posterior face.
-The greater tubercle serves as attachment site for 3 of the rotator cuff muscles (supraspinatus, infraspinatus and teres minor).
+It has an anterior and posterior face.
+The greater tubercle serves as attachment site for three of the rotator cuff muscles – supraspinatus, infraspinatus and teres minor.

 The lesser tubercle is much smaller, and more medially located on the bone.
 It only has an anterior face.
 It is a place of attachment for the last rotator cuff muscle – subscapularis.

 Separating the two tubercles is a deep depression, called the intertubercular sulcus, or groove.
 The tendon of the long head of biceps brachii runs through this groove.
-The edges of the intertubecular sulcus are known as lips.
-Tendons of the pectoralis major, teres major and latissimus dorsi attach to the lips of the intertubecular sulcus.
+The edges of the intertubercular sulcus are known as lips.
+Tendons of the pectoralis major, teres major and latissimus dorsi attach to the lips of the intertubercular sulcus.